Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: V. Measuring

-For each measurement with a different density, we obtained the interaction strength $\gamma$ from the directly observed ratio $m_\textrm{s}/m_\textrm{c}$ using the dependence between these two quantities predicted by the 1D Fermi-Hubbard model \cite{SM}.
-Fig.\ \ref{fig1} shows the holon mass $m_\textrm{c}$ and the spinon mass $m_\textrm{s}$ as a function of the interaction strength $\gamma$.
+For each measurement with a different density, we obtained the interaction strength $\gamma$ from the directly observed ratio $m_\textrm{s}/m_\textrm{c}$ using the dependence between these two quantities predicted by the 1D Fermi-Hubbard model and shown in Fig.\ \ref{theory}c.
+Fig.\ \ref{m0_extraction}b shows the same spin and charge mass data but now as a function of the interaction strength $\gamma$.
 We are able to follow the evolution of the charge mode across a large range of $\gamma$ values with good agreement with theory.
 We can also follow the evolution of the spin mass, as extracted from the same set of measurements, up to about $\gamma\sim3$.
-Above this, the spin mode is obscured by the zero-bias anomaly (ZBA), which greatly suppresses all signal falling within $\pm0.5$\,meV of zero bias.
+Above this, the spin mode is obscured by the zero-bias anomaly (ZBA), which greatly suppresses the signal within $\pm0.5$\,meV of zero bias.
 This is further complicated as, unlike its charge counterpart, the spin mode is only observed and tracked in the hole sector, making the extraction of $m_\textrm{s}$ more challenging.
 Nevertheless, the extracted values are shown to evolve systematically with $\gamma$, and they are in good agreement with our model.
 As the mass of each mode converges to the bare electron mass $m_0$ once interactions are turned off (\emph{i.e.}, $\gamma=0$), taking the best fit to the data as given by the 1D Fermi-Hubbard model, we obtain $m_0=(0.0525\pm0.0015)m_\textrm{e}$.